Services During COVID-19

 Hours and Access to Animal Care Clinic

-We have changed our hours and are not allowing client access into Animal Care Clinic.
-It is very important that you call ahead to ensure that we are able to see your pet.
+We have maintained our extended evening hours to accommodate appointments.
+At this time, we are allowing limited client access into Animal Care Clinic.
+It is still very important that you call ahead to ensure that we are able to see your pet.

 Appointments: When you arrive for your appointment, stay in your car and call the clinic.
-We will send a team member out to get your pet.
+We will send a team member out to get you and/or your pet (depending on whether or not you have chosen to enter the clinic).
 See Appointments below.

 Orders: If you are picking up an order, please stay in your car and call the clinic.
 We will send a team member to your car with your order.
 See Orders and Delivery below.